28basnetr7/Final-Project/status (1).md

 There is error in the explosion class of our program.

 #### What problems, if any, have you encountered?
 There is an error when chicken gets struck by a car.
-The chicken was supposed to create an explosion animation but there
+The chicken was supposed to create an explosion animation but there is error in the Explosion function.